unomena/restlet-sites/modules/com.restlet/tech-doc/restlet-studio/guide/05_download-skeleton/03_node-js.md

 Node.js is a platform built on Chrome's JavaScript runtime to easily build fast, scalable network applications.

-To download your Node.js server skeleton:
+#Download your Node.js server skeleton

 1. Click on the **Server skeletons** menu and select **Generate Node.js**.